kjg331/-llm-/README.md

 4. Fine-tuning Approach:
    - Parameter-Efficient Fine-Tuning (PEFT)[[https://arxiv.org/abs/2312.12148]]: Recognizing the cost implications of full fine-tuning, I adopt PEFT methodologies.
 These innovative techniques strategically focus on optimizing a subset of model parameters, significantly reducing computational demands and training time.
    - QLoRA Algorithm[https://arxiv.org/abs/2305.14314]: Among various PEFT options, I delve into the QLoRA algorithm.
 This method leverages 4-bit precision for the base model, essentially compressing information while maintaining crucial details.
-The gradients are then backpropagated through these compressed method into specialized "Low-Rank Adapters" (LoRAs), efficiently capturing task-specific knowledge without inflating parameter count.
+The gradients are then backpropagated through this compressed method into specialized "Low-Rank Adapters" (LoRAs), efficiently capturing task-specific knowledge without inflating parameter count.

 5. Evaluation Strategy:
    - Human Comparison: While acknowledging the challenges of crafting an objective evaluation metric for this subjective task, I compare the fine-tuned model's outputs against human evaluations of the same self-introduction essays.
 This approach provides valuable insights into the model's ability to align with human judgment.